Robust Policy Search for Robot Navigation: ROBUST OPTIMIZATION

+Robust optimization is the field of optimization that deals with uncertainty in the parameters of the problem itself or its solution.
+Specifically, local robustness guarantees that the optimality of the solution is valid even after small perturbations of the solution.
+Usually, these perturbations are defined in terms of a valid set or region.
+However, in robotics, perturbations such as location error are represented with probabilistic distributions.
+Thus, instead of selecting the point that optimizes a single outcome, we select the point that optimizes an \emph{integrated outcome}:

-where $p(\x)$ can be interpreted objectively as input noise or, subjectively, as a probabilistic representation of the local stability or safety region.
+where $f(\x)$ is the expected utility from equation \eqref{eq:reward} and $p(\x)$ corresponds to the probability associated with the local perturbations.
+It can be interpreted objectively as noise on the input variables $\x$ or, subjectively, as a probabilistic representation of the local stability or safety region.
 That is, a region that guarantees good results even if the query is repeated several times.
 Instead of $f(\cdot)$, the \emph{integrated outcome} $g(\cdot)$ becomes the function that will be optimized.
+For the remainder of the paper, we assume that the perturbations (or safety region) are normally distributed, that is, $p(\x) = \mathcal{N}(\mathbf{0}, \Sigma_\x)$.

-This has been previously studied in the context of Bayesian optimization using the unscented transformation \cite{nogueira2016unscented,castanheira2018finding}.
-Input noise has also been addressed \cite{bogunovic2018adversarially,oliveira2019bayesian}, however the former focuses on worst case scenarios of the input noise \cite{bogunovic2018adversarially}, while the latter is designed to find unstable global optima despite input noise \cite{oliveira2019bayesian}.
-In this paper, we use a more flexible variant of the unscented transformation, called the scaled unscented transformation \cite{Julier02ACC}, to allow more control on the stability region and avoid numerical issues.
-Note that, contrary to previous works that focus on finding stable/safe regions, we consider the more challenging scenario of input noise, where the objective is not only to find a broad maximum, but queries are also perturbed $\x \pm \Delta\x$.
+Classical robust optimization, considering the worst case scenario, has been previously studied in the context of Bayesian optimization \cite{bogunovic2018adversarially}.
+Input noise has been addressed to find narrow optima despite query perturbations \cite{oliveira2019bayesian}.

+In this paper, we present an integrated response method based on the unscented transformation, which serves as a cheap and scalable numerical integration method.
+A preliminary version of this method was published in Nogueira et al. \cite{nogueira2016unscented}.
+In this case, we use a flexible variant of the unscented transformation, called the scaled unscented transformation \cite{Julier02ACC}, to allow more control on the stability region and avoid numerical issues.
+Furthermore, previous preliminary work \cite{nogueira2016unscented} interpreted $p(\x)$ as a subjective safety region of stability without actual input noise during training.
+In this case, we consider the more challenging scenario of both stability and input noise, where the objective is not only to find a broad maximum, but queries are also perturbed $\x \pm \Delta\x$ during training.